 The first thing you need to understand is the relationship between Dynamics CRM Marketing Lists and the MailChimp Groups.
-Best practice for MailChimp is to create one Master List, then with each initial sync of a CRM Marketing List, a subgroup (with the same name) will be created within the Master List to segment the data.
+Best practice for MailChimp is to create one Master Audience, then with each initial sync of a CRM Marketing List, a subgroup (with the same name) will be created within the Master Audience to segment the data.

-Note: You will need to create your Master List in MailChimp before you can sync a Dynamics CRM Marketing List to it.
+Note: You will need to create your Master Audience in MailChimp before you can sync a Dynamics CRM Marketing List to it.

 After importing PowerMailChimp, you will see a PowerMailChimp tab on new and existing Marketing Lists.
 Marketing Lists need to be manually synced prior to their first use, to associate them with MailChimp, and will automatically sync when added to future blasts.